— Hello, this is Ivan.

-Since 2014, I’ve been helping travel publications, companies, start-ups and independent entrepreneurs to create and distribute content on outdoor activities, eco-tourism and other related topics.
+Since 2014, I’ve been helping travel publications, companies, start-ups and independent entrepreneurs to create and distribute content on outdoor activities, sports, eco tourism and other related topics.

-The list of my present and past colleagues include Windy.app, PeakVisor app, Bird In Flight photo magazine, OneTwoTrip OTA, BlaBlaCar Russia, Central Park of St. Petersburg and 50+ others.
+The list of my present and past colleagues and clients include Windy.app, PeakVisor app, Bird In Flight photo magazine, My Planet TV channel, OneTwoTrip OTA, BlaBlaCar Russia, Central Park of Saint Petersburg and 50+ others.

-I’m an author of 150+ interviews and articles bases on people’s personal experiences, 100+ guides and long reads, 100+ outdoors publications on tens of different destinations and topics in Europe and the world, except my home regions.
+I’m an author of 150+ interviews and articles bases on people’s personal experiences, 100+ guides and long reads, 100+ outdoor publications on tens of different destinations in Russia, Europe and the world.

-In total, there are 1000+ publications (pages of content) in almost all genre and formats in my portfolio which collected millions of views and rank in the top of the Google and Yandex — the leading search engine in Russia.
+In total, there are 1,000+ publications (pages of content) in almost all modern genres and formats in my portfolio, which collected millions of views and rank in the top of the Google and Yandex — the leading search engine in Russia.

 Weekly journal and newsletter

-In 2020, I finally started a kind of a Journal on this site, where I mostly share new works from my portfolio.
-Sometimes I write something only to the journal as, for example, the Complete Guide to Giro d’Italia.
+In 2020, I finally started a kind of a journal on this site, where I mostly share new works from my portfolio.
+Sometimes I write something only to the journal as, for example, the Complete guide to the most unusual Giro d’Italia 2020.

 Subscribe to the newsletter — get one of my new travel books.

 Guided hikes in the Dolomites

-My story in the Italian Alps begins in 2013, when I came to the Dolomites to participate in a 8 months volunteering project of the Veneto’s region branch of the largest local environmental association Legambiente.
-In total, it was a three year project in the Dolomites (2012–2014) under the “European Solidarity Corps” (ESC, ex-EVS, European Volunteering Service) program.
+My story in the Italian Alps begins in 2013, when I came to the Dolomites to participate in an eight months volunteering project of the Legambiente Veneto, the regional branch of the largest environmental association in Italy.
+In total, it was a five years project (2012–2016), partly under the “European Solidarity Corps” (ESC, ex-EVS, European Volunteering Service) program.

-We are in the Fiemme mountains surrounded by the Vette Feltrine group and the National Park of Belluno Dolomites, Paneveggio-Pale di San Martino Nature Park, in 100 km from Venice and 150 km from Verona.
+My home is Lamon, a small town or a village surrounded by the Fiemme Mountains, National Park of Belluno Dolomites and Paneveggio-Pale di San Martino Nature Park, in 100 km from Venice and 150 km from Verona.

-I participate in annual sports and cultural events at the Pro Loco Tourist Center in Lamon.
-My posts, stories and photos are shared by the official tourist organizations like San Martino di Castrozzo, Primiero, Passo Rolle and Vanoi in Trentino province, Dolomiti.it and Visit Finland — I dream to work with them in the future on something big.
+I participate in annual sports and cultural events of the local tourist center Pro Loco, my texts and photos are shared by the official tourist organizations and sites like San Martino di Castrozzo, Primiero, Passo Rolle and Vanoi in Trentino province, Dolomiti.it and Visit Finland.

 Associations, clubs and communities